-This average should not be interpreted as a standard settlement amount for every workers’ compensation settlement.
+This average should not be interpreted as a standard settlement amount for every workers’ compensation claim.
 The circumstances surrounding work-related injuries are unique, and so are the characteristics of each claim.
 As a result, settlement values will vary depending on many factors of the work-related injuries.
 The most pivotal factors in determining the value of a claim is the type of injury, the treatment required, such as whether surgery was required, physical therapy was deemed necessary, and the resulting disability.
 The disability is generally expressed as a percentage, so if something terrible happens, and a limb is amputated, the disability would be 100%.
 However, if you suffered merely a laceration, then the disability might be none or slight.

 Current and future medical care costs may also play a large role in determining the value of a settlement.
 As these costs increase, the financial detriment to the injured party increases as well, thus, increasing the need for higher compensation.

-Workers’ Comp Settlements & Examples
+Workers’ Comp Settlement Examples

 The workers’ comp lawyers at Brown & Crouppen Law Firm have helped hundreds of injured construction workers recover compensation for their injuries as a result of settlement and verdicts.